Gio-Mex/happie-veggie/README.md

 ## Description

-This app, powered by [Spoonicular](https://spoonacular.com/food-api), allows you to search for vegetarian recipes (up to 100 per search) and consult their details.
+This app, powered by [Spoonacular](https://spoonacular.com/food-api), allows you to search for vegetarian recipes (up to 100 per search) and consult their details.
   The app was developed with React and Typescript, while for styling the use of Shadcn together with Tailwind was tested.

-_Note: according to Spoonicular's conditions, free use includes a limited number of searches per day._
+_Note: according to Spoonacular's conditions, free use includes a limited number of searches per day._

 ![Screenshot of post-list](public/img/home-img.png)